shenfe/function-sandbox/README.md

 ### options

-The second parameter can be either Boolean or Object.
+The second parameter is optional and can be either Boolean or Object.
 When it is `true`, the main function will return a function instead of a string.
 When it is an object, it has several properties to be set:

 | property | value | example |
 | :---: | :--- | :---: |